Rob--W/enablelegacy-firefox-addons/README.md

   - `extensions.legacy.enabled` to `true`.
   - `extensions.update.autoUpdateDefault` to `false`.

+  NOTE: If you do not want to be without legacy add-ons during the upgrade, set these preferences *before* starting the new Firefox version.

 4. Go to `about:addons` and confirm that the list of add-ons looks fine.
 5. Some add-ons may already be enabled.
 If a request to restart Firefox appears, then the add-on is either not restartless, or not marked as